 Are you ready to make the most incredible pumpkin cupcakes?
 Let's get started!
 Preheat your oven to 350F.

-Add the almond flour, baking powder, oat fiber, pumpkin pie spice and salt to a bowl and whisk together, then set aside.
+Add the almond flour, baking powder, oat fiber, pumpkin pie spice and salt to a large mixing bowl and whisk together, then set aside.
 This really helps combine them nicely and also breaks up any lumps you might have.
-If you don’t have a whisk, you can just use a fork.
+If you don't have a whisk, you can just use a fork.

 In a separate bowl, add the eggs, sour cream, pumpkin, vanilla, Swerve, then mix until well combined.
 I like to use my trusty hand mixer that I've had now for 17 years!
 If you don't have a hand mixer, you can certainly mix it by hand.